-Teachers are grateful for the support that they have received.
-In recent years, these opportunities have included international travel, graduate study, participation in prestigious professional organizations, and independent pursuits.
-The school has sent teachers to Italy to study the Reggio Emilia early childhood education program, to China to investigate global education, and to Peru to gain on-site training in indigenous textile arts.
-Faculty have attended content workshops hosted by International Society for Technology in Education (ISTE,) Teach21, Facing History and Ourselves, and the National Council of Teachers of Mathematics (NCTM) to name a few.
-Teachers have also attended seminars and workshops related to ethical values, gender equity, sustainability, service learning, diversity, equity, and inclusion, and character education.
+Teachers and non-teaching faculty are eager to engage in the rich array of opportunities that are available.
+Faculty have attended content workshops hosted by the International Society for Technology in Education (ISTE), Teach21, Facing History and Ourselves, and the National Council of Teachers of Mathematics (NCTM), to name a few.
+They have also attended seminars and workshops related to ethical values, gender equity, sustainability, service learning, diversity, equity, and inclusion, and character education.
 Our faculty has been significantly involved in independent school-related workshops run by NAIS and AISNE.

 Professional development opportunities for Belmont Day faculty and staff members include:

 – Analyzing assessments, including any standardized test scores

 – Specialist coaching in reading or mathematics

 – Collaborative analysis of student work